Mod-two cohomology rings of alternating groups: Fox-Neuwirth models

 The distribution of even and odd permutations in a cell's boundary is generally not symmetric.
-Thus we require computations of $|\Sh_\pm(p, q)|$.
+Thus we require computations of the number of even and odd shuffles of $(1,\ldots,p, p+1, \ldots q)$, which we denote $|\Sh_\pm(p, q)|$.
 The results are elementary and will be stated without proofs, which can use either bijective arguments or the basic fact that $|\Sh_\pm(p,q)| = |\Sh_\pm(p-1,q)| + |\Sh_{\pm(-1)^p}(p, q-1)|$.
 The following are some of the key computations using such results.

 \begin{lemma} Suppose $\Gamma^\pm = [a_1, \dots, a_{n-1}]^\pm$ and $[a_{i-r}, \dots, a_{i-1}]$ and $[a_{i+1}, \dots, a_{i+s}]$ are $a_i$-blocks of $\Gamma$.

 If $a_j = a_i+1$ for every $j \in \{i-r, \dots, i-1, i+1, \dots i+s\}$, then In particular,